Guidance on signposting and creating opportunities for students to view and use their feedback.

 Lastly taking time within teaching sessions to discuss the outcomes of coursework, what they do and don't understand about the feedback provided.
 Note that you don't need to wait until marks and feedback are available within your own module to have such discussions.
 Asking students what they found useful, or not from feedback in previous modules provides opportunities to offer clarity before students start working on your assignments.
 It might also improve your practice and will contribute to developing students' feedback literacy.

 We also have a slide that can be downloaded and added to the end of presentations that directs students to the Submission and Feedback in Canvas: A Student Guide site via a link and QR code.
-Download the Student slide – How to view your feedback
+Download the Student slide – How to view your feedback.

 See more from Setting up assessments, marking work and giving feedback